 Operational contextThe western Mediterranean route overtook the central Mediterranean route in 2018, as the first entry point to Europe, partly due to the situation in Libya.
-In response, Morocco worked to reduce the number of departures from its coasts towards Europe, resulting in a reduction of the number of arrivals in Spain by 60%.
+In response, Morocco worked in 2019 to reduce the number of departures from its coasts towards Europe, resulting in a reduction of the number of arrivals in Spain by 60%.
 In order to better control irregular migration and dismantle smuggling and trafficking networks, Morocco increased its border monitoring capacity and the number of police raids.
 The Government of Morocco continued to offer refugee protection space and to promote local integration opportunities with access to national services including primary health and education.

 The national strategy for immigration and asylum (2013) remained the national framework under which UNHCR operated and continued to support the establishment of a national asylum system.
 Pending its adoption, UNHCR continued to register new asylum applications and conduct refugee status determination, before referring eligible cases to the Government’s Office of Refugees and Stateless Persons.
 UNHCR provided protection services including psychosocial support, cash assistance, socio-economic integration opportunities, referrals for victims of sexual and gender-based violence (SGBV), and legal assistance for the issuance of civil documentation.